Japan: Koya-san & Kumano Kodo Trek

 Why we love it

-Explore Kyoto on a couple of nearby hikes for a different perspective on the life and culture in this notable city, as well as visiting some sites of natural and religious significance., Experience two of the main religions in Japan – Buddhism and Shintoism – by following the footsteps of ancient pilgrims on their quest for faith along the Koya-san and Kumano Kodo trails., Discover two of the major cultural hubs of Japan on foot, walking the Philosopher’s Path in Kyoto and strolling through the Dotombori district in Osaka., Join in on the morning prayers and share a traditional shojin ryori (Buddhist vegetarian) meal during an overnight temple stay in Koya-san, deep in mountainous Wakayama prefecture., Soak in an ancient onsen after a day of trekking in Yunomine – there's no better way in Japan to relax and rejuvenate, as well as understand local cultures, than in the natural mineral waters of a hot spring., By travelling on this trip, you’ll learn about our Intrepid Foundation partner, Eden Reforestation Projects.
-Donations help them provide local employment opportunities and tackle climate change one tree at a time as they restore forests across 10 different countries.
-Intrepid will double the impact by dollar-matching all post-trip donations made to The Intrepid Foundation.
+Experience two of the main religions in Japan – Buddhism and Shintoism – by following the footsteps of ancient pilgrims on their quest for faith along the Koya-san and Kumano Kodo trails., Discover two of the major cultural hubs of Japan on foot, walking the Philosopher’s Path in Kyoto and strolling through the Dotombori district in Osaka., Join in the morning prayers and share a traditional shojin ryori (Buddhist vegetarian) meal during an overnight temple stay in Koya-san, deep in mountainous Wakayama prefecture., Soak in an onsen after a day of trekking in Yunomine – there's no better way in Japan to relax and rejuvenate than in the natural mineral waters of a hot spring., Explore Kyoto on a couple of nearby hikes for a different perspective on the life and culture in this notable city, as well as visiting some sites of natural and religious significance.

 Is this trip right for me?

 The active nature of this trip means that the fitter you are, the more you will be able to enjoy it.
 It is expected that travellers joining this trip will have had some experience hiking before joining this tour.
 On some hikes you will need to be able to carry your overnight pack on the trail because we will forward your luggage to the next destination.
-Hiking distances vary from 3-15km per day with no more elevation change than 60-900m on one hike.
+Hiking distances vary from 3 to 15km per day with no more elevation change than 60 to 900 m on one hike.

-In some destinations you may be staying in a ryokan – which is a Japanese-style inn with shared facilities.
-It’s a great taste of tradition, but not everyone finds futon mattresses on tatami mat flooring, small bathrooms and proximity to other guests as comfortable as more Western-style hotels and beds.
-Read more about ryokans in our ‘Accommodation’ section of the Essential Trip Information.
+In some destinations, you may be staying in a ryokan, which is a Japanese-style inn.
+It's a great taste of tradition; however, not everyone finds futon mattresses on the tatami floor, tiny bathrooms and proximity to other guests as comfortable as more Western-style hotels.
+Read more about ryokans here: https://www.intrepidtravel.com/adventures/traditional-japanese-ryokan/

 Important information

-1. As this is an active hiking trip you will need to have an excellent level of fitness.
-Please read the itinerary carefully to make sure that you'll be able to make the most of the activities on this trip and enjoy an active adventure in Japan.
+1. This is an active hiking trip and you will need an excellent level of fitness.
+Please read the Itinerary carefully to ensure that you'll be able to make the most of the activities on this trip and enjoy an active adventure in Japan.

 What to bring/pack